RileCraft/DiscordBot-Template/README.md

 `allowBots: true / false`
 * Default: `false`.
 * When true, Bots will also be able to run the command.

+* `onlyUsers: ["User ID", "User ID" . . .]
+* Default: `None`
+* Only the provided user IDs will be able to run the command.

+* `onlyRoles: ["Role ID", "Role ID" . . .]
+* Default: `None`
+* Only the users with one of the provided roles will be able to run the command.

+* `onlyChannels: ["Channel ID", "Channel ID" . . .]
+* Default: `None`
+* The command will only be able to be run in the provided channels.

+* `onlyGuilds: ["Server ID", "Server ID" . . .]
+* Default: `None`
+* The command will only be able to be run in the provided guilds.

 ## Events
 ### Client Event